 There is a municipal boat launch in the centre of Ladysmith, the place to begin exploring the 5-mile (8-km) length of Ladysmith Harbour.
 Dunsmuir and Woods Islands on the north side of the harbour are good destinations in summer.

 Sidney is a picturesque town that combines the charm of a small port, first class marinas and the rustic character of a farming community.
 Sidney is the gateway to the enchanting Gulf Islands, and is an ideal spot for cruisers, whether passing through or just taking a day trip.
-Launch from either the boat ramp or wharf in Sidney and head across the channel to Sidney Spit Marine Provincial Park on Sidney Island or Princess Margaret Marine Provincial Park.
+Launch from either the boat ramp or wharf in Sidney and head across the channel to Sidney Spit on Sidney Island or Princess Margaret Island, both of which are incorporated into Gulf Islands National Park Reserve.
 To locate the launch, drive to the east end of Beacon Avenue.
 James Island shelters the waters of Cordova Channel in front of Island View Beach Regional Park.
 A boat ramp is conveniently located at the entrance to View Beach Regional Park.

 A public boat launch is located beside the federal dock at the north end of Lands End Road at Swartz Bay.
 This is a good place to put your boat in the water and head for any number of nearby islands or to explore the coastline of the Saanich Peninsula.
 Those in small craft should be cautious of the wash from BC Ferries’ boats and larger marine traffic around Swartz Bay.